EFL Trophy set for kick-off

 There are also plenty of ties purely between League One and Two sides.

-The EFL will be keen to see what level of support there is for the opening matches in midweek after receiving some flak for changing the nature of the competition, which was previously just for teams in the bottom two divisions of the League.
+The EFL will be keen to see what level of support there is for the opening matches in midweek after receiving some flak for changing the nature of the competition, which was previously just for teams in the bottom two divisions of the Football League.

 EFL chief executive Shaun Harvey said: “Innovation never finds universal approval and the prospect of bringing teams from outside the EFL into the competition was always going to be controversial to start with.